Our Team

 Evelina Zayats

-Evelina holds advanced degrees in Engineering from Moscow State Academy and an Industrial MBA from Siemens AG-Steinbeis Hochschule in Austria.
-She made Aliya in 2009.
+Evelina holds advanced degrees in Engineering from the Moscow State Academy and an Industrial MBA from Siemens AG-Steinbeis Hochschule in Austria.